 2 litres of alcohol

-(You will pay a duty on any excess that is over the limit of duty free allowance).
+(You will pay duty on any excess that is over the limit of duty-free allowance).

-Personal belongings such as clothes and electronic devices like your phone, laptop and camera etc. are also exempt from duty.
-Everything else that you can bring in with you may be subject to a duty.
+Personal belongings such as clothes and electronic devices like your phone, laptop, and camera, etc. are also exempt from duty.
+Everything else that you can bring in with you may be subject to duty.

-Also remember that this rule only applies to you if you are an Indian citizen, or if you are a foreign national but you reside in India, or if your nationality is of a foreign nation but your origin is deemed as Indian, for example an OCI (Overseas Citizen of India).
+Also remember that this rule only applies to you if you are an Indian citizen, or if you are a foreign national but you reside in India, or if your nationality is of a foreign nation but your origin is deemed as Indian, for example, an OCI (Overseas Citizen of India).
 The rule also does not include anything that is restricted or prohibited.
-For example you cannot claim your duty free allowance if you are trying to import a gun, or an excess amount of alcohol as duty will be payable over the amount of two litres.
+For example, you cannot claim your duty-free allowance if you are trying to import a gun, or an excessive amount of alcohol as duty will be payable over the amount of two litres.

-Unless you have lived abroad at least a year, you will not be exempt from paying duty on any amount of gold import whether it is in form of jewellery or otherwise.
-However in practice, reasonable amount of jewellery worn by a man or woman are hardly subjected to any checks.
+Unless you have lived abroad for at least a year, you will not be exempt from paying duty on any amount of gold import whether it is in form of jewellery or otherwise.
+However, in practice, a reasonable amount of jewellery worn by a man or woman is hardly subjected to any checks.
 Given the popularity of gold ornaments worn by Indians, especially women, a reasonable amount of jewellery is hardly noticed.

-If you are coming back to India after having resided in a foreign country for a year, the first 20 grams of jewellery with the value not exceeding ₹50,000 is exempt from duty for a male passenger.
-For a female passenger who has spent at least a year abroad, the limit is of 40 grams of jewellery with the value not exceeding ₹100,000.
+If you are coming back to India after having resided in a foreign country for a year, the first 20 grams of jewellery with a value not exceeding ₹50,000 is exempt from duty for a male passenger.
+For a female passenger who has spent at least a year abroad, the limit is 40 grams of jewellery with a value not exceeding ₹100,000.

-Gold that is not in the form of jewellery is not allowed duty free and you will need to pay a duty on it.
-Similarly, gold in form of bars and biscuits are not exempt from duty either regardless of their weight.
+Gold that is not in the form of jewellery is not allowed duty-free and you will need to pay a duty on it.
+Similarly, gold in the form of bars and biscuits is not exempt from duty either regardless of its weight.

 Further points to note: The above rules apply to an adult and not to a minor who is under the age of two.
-Any child who is under the age of two can only claim duty free allowance for his or her personal belongings.
+Any child who is under the age of two can only claim the duty-free allowance for his or her personal belongings.

-An NRI who is returning to India after having spent a few months to a few years abroad is entitled to import his personal belongings and additional amount of items, and is waived off custom duty in the range of ₹ 100,000 to ₹ 500,000.
-Basically the more time you have spent abroad, the less you have to pay on importing your stuff into India.
+An NRI who is returning to India after having spent a few months to a few years abroad is entitled to import his personal belongings and an additional amount of items and is waived off custom duty in the range of ₹ 100,000 to ₹ 500,000.
+Basically the more time you have spent abroad, the less you have to pay for importing your stuff into India.

 Gold or silver bars or biscuits.